 This will save you money by reducing the number of points that will go on your DMV record (from two points down to one point), which will have less detrimental effect on your insurance rates.

-#2 Lower Your Speeding Ticket Cost by Doing Traffic School
+#2 Lower Your Costs by Doing Traffic School

 As discussed above, completing traffic school has the effect of keeping a point from going on your DMV record.